Baqend/guide/src/jsclient.md

 ## References

-Entity objects can reference other entites by there reference.
-Referenced objects would not be persisted with another Entity, instead only a reference to the other entity will be persisted.
+Entity objects can reference other entities by their reference.
+Referenced objects will not be persisted with another entity, instead only a reference to the other entity will be persisted.
 ```js
 var firstTodo = new DB.Todo({name: 'My first Todo'});
 var secondTodo = new DB.Todo({name: 'My second Todo'});